Prostitution in Sweden: Twentieth century

 Throughout these discourses, care was taken to distinguish attitude, which required correction, from acts, which were punishable.
 A parallel discourse was the concern about population, and the 1935-1938 Population Commission commented on the need to control demand.
 It also raised the idea of prostitution as antisocial.
 The 1939 prostitution commission proposed criminalising prostitution-related activities as part of the fight against such a social evil, including the actions of clients, although for law and order reasons rather than moral.
 However, examining the language of this and a contemporary commission on homosexuality, it is clear that the construction remained heteronormative and patriarchal.
 The 1940s saw continued pressure for abolition of the increasingly obsolete vagrancy law, which was now being enforced in a more restrained manner.
 The 1960s brought the widespread questioning of sexual mores to Sweden, and, for the first time, the notion of prostitution as normative, together with proposals for re-establishing state brothels.

-Debates in the Riksdag in 1950 saw women state that the primary cause of prostitution was male demand, echoing discourse outside of government in the 1880s and 1920s.
+Debates in the Riksdag in 1950 saw women state that the primary cause of prostitution was male demand, echoing discourse outside of government in the 1880s and 1920s from the Nordic sexual morality debate.
 By 1958, women parliamentarians were stating that prostitution was the most important social problem of all time, demanding a further commission (1958-1962).
 By now, there was yet another reconceptualisation of prostitution, from psychopathology to sociopathology, and the resulting legislation replaced the vagrancy law with the antisocial behaviour law in 1964.
 Regulation of prostitution passed to this Act, but retained the concept of normative social citizenship based on honest labour.
 In practice, the law was used less and less, was successfully challenged in court in 1967, and was replaced in 1969 by the Social Services Act of 1980, till the Prohibition of Purchase of Sexual Services Act of 1999 (amended 2005).